fhamborg/news-please/README.md

 # **news-please** #

 ## Announcements
 09/13/2019: We have seen more and more scientific projects relying on the commoncrawl news crawl (CCNC), e.g., [XLNet](https://arxiv.org/pdf/1906.08237.pdf) and [RoBERTa](https://arxiv.org/pdf/1907.11692.pdf).
 To support researchers reproduce these papers' results or on their own projects, we decided to prepare a dataset containing all articles from the CCNC extracted by news-please.
-The dataset consists of 251M json files (see an [example file](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json)).
-The contained articles date from 10/2016 until 09/2019.
+The dataset consists of 251M json files (see an [example file](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json)), which date from 10/2016 until 09/2019.
 The dataset will be available here soon.
 Please [cite](How-to-cite) news-please, if you are using the dataset.

 06/01/2018: If you're interested in news analysis, you might also want to check out our new project, [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H) - a tool that extracts phrases answering the journalistic five W and one H questions to describe an article's main event, i.e., who did what, when, where, why, and how.